 Abraham was the tenth generation removed from Noah, being a direct descendant of Shem, (Noah's son), the father of all the "Semitic" peoples.
-When Abraham was born, Shem was 390 years Old, and his father Noah was 892 years old, Abraham was 58 years old when Noah died, and 110 years old when Shem died.
-These are important facts, for, as we shall see later, Abraham spent many years in the house of Noah and Sherri, and received instruction from them.
+When Abraham was born, Shem was 390 years Old, and his father Noah was 892 years old.
+Abraham was 58 years old when Noah died.
+These are important facts, for, as we shall see later, Abraham spent many years in the house of Noah and Shem, and received instruction from them.
 Thus he learned all the details about the Flood from the very men who built the Ark and survived the Flood.
-(Noah knew Methuselah for many hundreds of years, who in turn knew Adam for many hundreds of years, which means that Abraham received first hand information about everything that happened since the very first day of Creation!).
+(Noah knew Methuselah for many hundreds of years, who in turn knew Adam for many hundreds of years, which means that Abraham received reliable information about everything that happened since the very first day of Creation!).

 Terah, Abraham's father, was the chief officer or minister of the first king mentioned in the Torah, the mighty King Nimrod of Babylon (also known by its former name, Shinear, and the land of the Chaldees).
 Terah was an idol worshipper, like his king, and their chief god was the Sun.

 We have already told you what a close brush with death Abraham had on the very night of his birth.
 For Nimrod's stargazers told the king that Terah's newly-bom son would one day be a danger to his throne.
 Nimrod ordered Terah to send him the baby, to be put to death.
 Terah, however, outwitted the king.
 Instead of sending his real son to the king, he sent the baby of a slave who was born on the same night as Abraham, and Nimrod killed the baby with his own hands, believing that he was now safe from the threat.